-It was a cloudy, overcast day leaving Portsmouth, but when we arrived in beautiful Onancock, VA. we were greated by beautiful sunny weather.
+It was a cloudy, overcast day leaving Portsmouth on May 9th, but when we arrived in beautiful Onancock, VA. we were greated by beautiful sunny weather.
 Sitting tucked in from the Chesapeake, Onancock is a throw-back in time.
 The entry is a bit tricky, but if you follow the channel markers carefully, you’ll be fine.
 The journey is beautiful with lovely homes spotting the coastline.

 It’s a quiet, charming community that offered the peace and relaxation we much needed after months of getting ready for this journey.
 We broke in our folding bikes and explored this lovely town that still centers around the town wharf.